This is a guest post about a farm stay in Devon is by my friend Penny Metcalf who runs Mindfulness for Beginners in Hampshire.

-There are countless other attractions close to Torridge House but what is unique about the property is that on a rainy day when everyone is tired you don’t have to go anywhere at all.
+There are countless other attractions close to this farm stay in Devon but what is unique about Torridge House is that on a rainy day when everyone is tired you don’t have to go anywhere at all.
 You can stay at home and potter around the field playing on toys, splashing in the pool and cuddling kittens and rabbits all day.
 This is a real escape from the rest of the world.
 You can choose to explore and have adventures but there is also the option to have complete downtime and just relax and focus on each other.

 We first came here when my son was 18 months old and we loved it so much that we have come back every year since.
 Now aged 11 and 13 the children see Torridge House Farm Cottages as a home from home.
 Barbara and Laura who run the farm are caring and kind hosts who remember everyone’s names and ensure that guests have what they need, whether you are a grown up requiring help working the oven or a small child wanting to collect an egg.
 What started off as the perfect solution to what to do with energetic toddlers grew into the children’s first taste of independence as they made friends with other children and ventured out to play together on their own.
 The grownups have become friends too and for the last five years the same families have chosen to stay on the same week to maintain those friendships.
 What started off seeming an idyllic and easy place to stay with small children has become a source of deep connections to a very special place and some wonderful people.